askahana/DotNetDynamosV2/README.md

   This class provides functionality for displaying account information.

-  * ShowAccount(Customer loggedInCustomer): Displays options to the user, allowing them to choose between showing the balance of a specific account or all accounts(switch-statement).
+  * ShowAccount(): Displays options to the user, allowing them to choose between showing the balance of a specific account or all accounts(switch-statement).
-  * ShowSpecificAccount(Customer loggedInCustomer): Displays a list of the user's accounts, allowing them to select a specific account and showing its balance.
+  * ShowSpecificAccount(): Displays a list of the user's accounts, allowing them to select a specific account and showing its balance.
-  * ShowAllAccounts(Customer loggedInCustomer): Displays the balances for all accounts belonging to the logged-in customer(foreach).
+  * ShowAllAccounts(): Displays the balances for all accounts belonging to the logged-in customer(foreach).
-  * DisplayUserAccounts(Customer loggedInCustomer): Helper method to display a numbered list of the user's accounts(for-loop).
+  * DisplayUserAccounts(): Helper method to display a numbered list of the user's accounts(for-loop).

 * InterestManager

   This class manages interest rates for savings and loans.
 This contains two fields for rates.

-  * SetSavingsInterestRate(decimal newRate): Sets a new interest rate for savings.
+  * SetSavingsInterestRate(): Sets a new interest rate for savings.
-  * SetLoanInterestRate(decimal newRate): Sets a new interest rate for loans.
+  * SetLoanInterestRate(): Sets a new interest rate for loans.
   * DisplayInterestRates(): Displays the current interest rates for savings and loans.
   * AdminSetInterestRates(): Allows an administrator to set new interest rates for savings or loans based on user input(switch-statement).
   * SavingsInterestRate(): Retrieves the current savings interest rate.